Schwarzenegger takes a 'Stand' in new film, with cue from Eastwood

-LOS ANGELES Arnold Schwarzenegger, taking inspiration from his idol, Clint Eastwood, returns to the big screen on Friday in the action film "The Last Stand," his first starring role since he took a seven-year break from moviemaking to serve as California governor.
+LOS ANGELES, Jan 18 Arnold Schwarzenegger, taking inspiration from his idol, Clint Eastwood, returns to the big screen on Friday in the action film "The Last Stand," his first starring role since he took a seven-year break from moviemaking to serve as California governor.

 In a departure from his typical superhuman roles, Schwarzenegger plays a retired Los Angeles policeman forced to protect a tiny border town from a notorious drug kingpin.
 The 65-year-old former bodybuilder looks every bit his age and admits in the film feeling "old" as h e takes a ribbing from some of his significantly younger deputies.